bliulab/DCNPA/README.md

 cd trRosettaX/
 ```

-Then, refer to the README file to install and configure it. **In addition, users need to move the `generate_msa.sh` and `predict.sh` scripts in `/tools/trRosettaX/` to the trRosettaX installation path for KGIPA to call.**
+Then, refer to the README file to install and configure it. **In addition, users need to move the `generate_msa.sh` and `predict.sh` scripts in `/tools/trRosettaX/` to the trRosettaX installation path for DCNPA to call.**
 Please also ensure the following modifications are made for proper execution:

 **1) Conda Environment:**